Jimmy McGrory: 1920s

-While Celtic relinquished the Scottish League title in 1926–27 title, finishing in 3rd place, McGrory had his best goalscoring season.
-He started the season well, twice scoring four goals and twice scoring five, and by New Year had only one less goal League goal (34) than the previous season's final tally of 35.
-He was just as prolific in the 1926–27 Scottish Cup, where he scored nine goals in only six outings, although in a cruel twist of fate he missed out on playing in the final, which Celtic won against East Fife 3–1, due to breaking two ribs in an April league defeat to Falkirk.
+While Celtic relinquished the Scottish League title in 1926–27, finishing in third place, McGrory had his best goalscoring season.
+He started well, twice scoring four goals and twice scoring five, and by New Year had 34 League goals, only one fewer than the previous season's final tally of 35.
+He was just as prolific in the 1926–27 Scottish Cup, where he scored nine goals in only six outings, although he missed out on playing in the final, which Celtic won 3–1 against East Fife, due to breaking two ribs in an April league defeat to Falkirk.
 Despite missing the final, he still received a winner's medal on manager Willie Maley's recommendation due to the goals he had scored during their cup run.
 His 48 league goals throughout the season, including seven hat-tricks, saw him finish the top scorer in the Scottish top flight for the first time.
 He also scored a further hat trick in the Scottish Cup, in a 6–3 win away at Brechin City, to make a total of 8 hat-tricks for the season.
 A further two goals in the Glasgow Cup brought McGrory's total for the season to 59 goals.